 The volatility of foreign exchange markets means unforeseen costs for your growing business.
 You can mitigate this risk by selecting a global EOR partner that provides a clear, transparent, and fixed-rate structure for foreign exchange transactions.

 7. Do They Provide Accurate Employer Burden Calculations and Quotes?

-Foreign market labor requirements vary significantly, especially when it comes to your employer burden, social contributions, and value-added tax (VAT) requirements.
-Your global EoR is responsible for providing you with accurate quotes on additional employer costs in your markets and if done incorrectly, your business will face legal and financial risks.
-Consider partnering with an EoR that has been pre-vetted by third-party auditors and has a proven track record of accurate employer burden calculations.
+Foreign market labor requirements vary significantly, especially regarding your employer burden, social contributions, and value-added tax (VAT) requirements.
+Your global EOR is responsible for providing you with accurate quotes on additional employer costs in your markets, and if done incorrectly, your business will face legal and financial risks.
+Consider partnering with an EOR that has been pre-vetted by third-party auditors and has a proven track record of accurate employer burden calculations.

 8. Does This Partner Provide Other Workforce Solutions?

-Your business is dynamic and your needs evolve over time.
-You may need to pay and manage international contractors or decide to establish your own foreign entity and require a multi-country payroll service.
-Instead of searching for and managing multiple HR providers, find a global EoR partner who offers one seamless platform for all of your distributed workforce needs.
+Your business is dynamic, and your needs evolve over time.
+You may need to convert contractors to employees, relocate talent to another country, or decide to establish your own foreign entity and require a multi-country payroll solution.
+Instead of searching for and managing multiple HR providers, find a global EOR partner who offers one seamless platform and expertise for all of your distributed workforce needs.